brown9804/MicrosoftCloudEssentialsHub/0_Azure/1_AzureData/1_Databases/demos/8_DBFreeingUpUnusedSpace.md

       <img width="550" alt="image" src="https://github.com/user-attachments/assets/81ca0fcf-6188-4747-a89f-328c8697982e" />

-    - Space Usage by Index: This query provides detailed information about space usage by indexes, including the index name, type, and space used:
+    - Space Usage by Index: This query provides detailed information about space usage by indexes, including the index name, type, and space used.

         ```sql
         SELECT